FujiNetWIFI/fujinet-nhandler/nos/README.md

 Other features on the wish-list:

-1. Support for extrensic commands
 1. A `MOVE` command to relocate files between directories
-1. A `HELP` command
 1. Wildcard support for `DEL`, `COPY`, `MOVE`
 1. Date/time stamps in the listings produced by `DIR`
+1. A `PATH` command that provides a subdirectory where extrinsic commands are stored.
+2. A way to send text files to one of the virtual printers on the FujiNet.

 Command Processor
 ====================